-When you add a raster column to a business table, ArcSDE adds a record to the RASTER_COLUMNS system table maintained in the sde user's schema.
+When the user adds a raster column to a business table, ArcSDE adds a record to the RASTER_COLUMNS system table maintained in the SDE user's schema.
 ArcSDE also creates four tables to store the raster images and metadata associated with each one.

-DATA TYPE NULL?
+NAME DATA TYPE NULL?

-SE_INTEGER_TYPE NOT NULL
+rastercolumn_id SE_INTEGER_TYPE NOT NULL

-SE_STRING_TYPE(65) NULL
+description SE_STRING_TYPE(65) NULL

-SE_STRING_TYPE(32) NULL
+database_name SE_STRING_TYPE(32) NULL

-SE_STRING_TYPE(32) NOT NULL
+owner SE_STRING_TYPE(32) NOT NULL

-SE STRING TYPE (160) NOT NULL
+table_name SE_STRING_TYPE(160) NOT NULL

-SE_STRING_TYPE(32) NOT NULL
+raster_column SE_STRING_TYPE(32) NOT NULL

-SE DATE TYPE NOT NULL
+cdate SE_DATE_TYPE NOT NULL

-SE STRING TYPE(32) NULL

-SE INTEGER TYPE NULL
+config_keyword SE_STRING_TYPE(32) NULL

+minimum_id SE_INTEGER_TYPE NULL

-SE INTEGER TYPE NOT NULL
+base_rastercolumn_id SE_INTEGER_TYPE NOT NULL

-SE INTEGER TYPE NOT NULL
+rastercolumn_mask SE_INTEGER_TYPE NOT NULL

-SE INTEGER TYPE NULL

-DATA TYPE SE_INTEGER_TYPE SE_STRING_TYPE(65) SE_STRING_TYPE(32) SE_STRING_TYPE(32) SE_STRING_TYPE(160) SE_STRING_TYPE(32) SE_DATE_TYPE SE_STRING_TYPE(32) SE_INTEGER_TYPE SE_INTEGER_TYPE SE_INTEGER_TYPE SE_INTEGER_TYPE SE_INTEGER_TYPE
+srid SE_INTEGER_TYPE NULL

-- rastercolumn_id-The table's primary key. - description-The description of the raster table. - database_name-The database that stores the table (Field is always NULL for Oracle). - owner-The owner of a raster column's business table. - table_name-The business table name. - raster_column-The raster column name. - cdate-The date the raster column was added to the business table. - config_keyword-The DBTUNE configuration keyword whose storage parameters determine how the tables and indexes of the raster are stored in the database.
-For more information on DBTUNE configuration keywords and their storage parameters, review the ArcSDE Configuration and Tuning Guide (DBMS Specific).
+- rastercolumn id-The table's primary key. - description-The description of the raster table. - database_name-The database that stores the table (field is always NULL for Oracle). - owner-The owner of a raster column's business table. - table_name-The business table name. - raster_column-The raster column name. - cdate-The date the raster column was added to the business table. - config_keyword-The DBTUNE configuration keyword whose storage parameters determine how the tables and indexes of the raster are stored in the database.
+For more information on DBTUNE configuration keywords and their storage parameters, review the ArcSDE Configuration and Tuning Guide (DBMS specific). - minimum_id-Defined during the creation of the raster, this establishes the value of the raster table's raster id column.

-- minimum_id-Defined during the creation of the raster, this establishes the value of the raster table's raster_id column. - base_rastercolumn_id-If a view of the business table is created that includes the raster column, an entry is added to the RASTER_COLUMNS table.
+- base_rastercolumn_id-If a view of the business table is created that includes the raster column, an entry is added to the RASTER_COLUMNS table.
 The raster column entry of the view will have its own rastercolumn_id.
 The base_rastercolumn_id will be the rastercolumn_id of the business table used to create the view.
 This base_rastercolumn_id maintains referential integrity to the business table.
 It ensures that actions performed on the business table raster column are reflected in the view.
-For example, if the business table's raster column is dropped, it will also be dropped from the view (essentially removing the view's raster column entry from the RASTER_COLUMNS table). - rastercolumn_mask-Currently not used, this is maintained for future use. - srid-The spatial reference ID (srid) is a foreign key reference to the SPATIAL_REFERENCES table.
+For example, if the business table's raster column is dropped, it will also be dropped from the view (essentially removing the view's raster column entry from the RASTER_COLUMNS table). - rastercolumn mask-Currently not used; this is maintained for future use. - srid-The spatial reference ID (srid) is a foreign key reference to the SPATIAL_REFERENCES table.
 For images that can be georeferenced, the srid establishes the x and y offset translation factor and the scale factor for storage of the image coordinates into the 32-bit integer ArcSDE coordinate storage system.
-It also stores the coordinate reference system the image was created under. - Business Table In the example that follows, the fictitious REDLANDS business table contains the raster column image.
-This is a foreign key reference to the raster table created in the user's schema.
-In this case the raster table contains a record for a TM image of Redlands.
+It also stores the coordinate reference system the image was created under.